mariapazmp/hgecode/README.md

 * DONE.
 When a user hovers a Secondary Navigation item, it should change color (magenta/light gray).
 * DONE.
 When a user clicks a Secondary Navigation item, browser should navigate to a new page.

-* When a user clicks outside of the navigation, the navigation should close.
+* DONE.
+When a user clicks outside of the navigation, the navigation should close.
 * DONE.
 When the navigation closes:
   * DONE. the menu should “pull” from right to left
   * DONE. the logo and toggle button should “slide” from right to left